In this blog, we would like to discuss:

 Key Responsibilities of Big Data Engineer:

-- Work with various teams including Business leaders, Product Managers, Data Scientists, Modellers, AI Engineers, IT Specialists, Software Developers, and Architects to assist with the required data in an appropriate manner and support their data infrastructure needs.
+- Work with various teams, including Business Leaders, Product Managers, Data Scientists, Modellers, AI Engineers, IT Specialists, Software Developers, and Architects, to assist with the required data appropriately and support their data infrastructure needs.

 - Prepare and optimize data pipeline, making data collection flow more efficient for cross-functional teams and improvise functionality in existing data systems.

 - Managing a variety of complex data sets with the size of terabytes/petabytes that meets business requirements